 Groundbreaking and Site Dedication:28 October 2017 by Walter F. González

-A temple in Port-au-Prince will be an enormous lift and blessing to the Saints of Haiti who have endured substantial suffering in the aftermath of the 2010 Haiti earthquake and subsequent outbreak of cholera in one of the poorest countries in the world.
-The natural disaster destroyed countless vital records, creating an obstacle for members who wish to cross the border into the Dominican Republic but who are unable to present valid birth certificates.
-The Church is growing steadily in this island nation where its third and fourth stakes were recently organized in 2012—all four stakes being headquartered in the Port-au-Prince metropolitan area, which boasts well over two million residents.
+The announcement of the Port-au-Prince Haiti Temple was an enormous lift and blessing to the Saints of Haiti who had endured substantial suffering in the aftermath of the 2010 Haiti earthquake and subsequent outbreak of cholera in one of the poorest countries in the world.
+The natural disaster destroyed countless vital records, creating an obstacle for members who desired to cross the border into the Dominican Republic but who were unable to present valid birth certificates.

 - "New Temples Announced: Abidjan, Ivory Coast (Côte d’Ivoire); Port Au Prince, Haiti; Bangkok, Thailand," The Church of Jesus Christ of Latter-day Saints News Release, 5 Apr.
 2015.